mcalthrop/contentful-api-testing/README.md

 contentful-api-testing
 ======================

-Testing the Javascript API from https://www.contentful.com/.
+Testing the Javascript API from https://www.contentful.com/ with NodeJS.

 ## Set up